 Past students include Haley Sharp (M.S. in Planetary Astronomy, San

 Diego State, expected in 2014), Christopher Downing, and Yue Zhao and Yang Wang (graduate school,

 I joined USF's physics department in Fall 2006 to help

 expand the astronomy and astrophysics program.
 Through the

 introduction of new astronomy and astrophysics courses over the

-last few years, and the upgrading of our observing facilities, we
+last few years, we

-now have new two undergraduate minors (astronomy, and astrophysics)
+now have two new undergraduate minors (astronomy, and astrophysics)

 as of Fall 2009.
 More details are now available on the departmental